brodycj/create-react-native-module/README.md

   --view                                    Generate the module as a very simple native view component --use-apple-networking                    [iOS] Use `AFNetworking` dependency as a sample in the podspec & use it from the iOS code
   --generate-example                        Generate an example project and add the library module to it with symlink by defult, with overwrite of example metro.config.js to add workaround for Metro symlink issue - requires both react-native-cli and yarn to be installed globally
-  --example-file-linkage                    DEPRECATED: do `yarn add file:../` instead of `yarn add link:../` in a generated example project, and add a postinstall package script entry, with no overwrite of example metro.config.js
+  --example-file-linkage                    DEPRECATED: do `yarn add file:../` instead of `yarn add link:../` in a generated example project, and add a postinstall workaround script, with no overwrite of example metro.config.js
   --example-name <exampleName>              Name for the example project (default: `example`) --example-react-native-version <version>  React Native version for the generated example project (default: `react-native@latest`)
   --write-example-podfile                   [iOS] EXPERIMENTAL FEATURE NOT SUPPORTED: write (or overwrite) example ios/Podfile